-- HLB Mann Judd (SA) Pty Ltd has received professional fees for accounting, taxation and secretarial services provided during the year amounting to \$32,720 (2014: \$40,082).
-The amount owing to HLB Mann Judd (SA) Pty Ltd as at 30 June 2015 was \$12,165 (2014: \$6,854).
-Mr Donald Stephens, Non-Executive Director and Company Secretary, is a consultant to HLB Mann Judd (SA) Pty Ltd. - Einstein's Cafe has received payments in relation to meals and refreshments made available to the staff of Papyrus.
-Mr Ramy Azer is a director of Einstein's Cafe.
-Papyrus has made no payments (2014: \$78) during the financial year.
-No amount was owed to the entity at 30 June 2015 (2014: \$Nil). - The Company has an unsecured loan representing a draw down facility provided by Talisker Pty Ltd, an entity associated with the Company's Managing Director, Mr Ramy Azer.
+- The Company has an unsecured loan representing a draw down facility provided by Talisker Pty Ltd, an entity associated with the Company's Managing Director, Mr Ramy Azer.
 The loan is unsecured and repayable from future revenues or proceeds from future equity raisings, subject to not materially prejudicing the ability of the Company to repay its creditors.
 The loan is interest bearing at the rate of interest payable by the National Australia Bank Limited on 'Usaver savings accounts' or, '12 month term deposits' (whichever is greater) plus one percent (1%) and is considered payable at the time the loan is repaid.
-The balance of the loan at 30 June 2015 is \$300,157 (2014: \$142,540).
-No interest has been paid on the loan during the 2014 and 2015 years.
+The balance of the loan at 30 June 2016 is \$298,656 (2015: \$300,157).
+Interest of \$10,240 has accrued during the year and is unpaid at 30 June 2016. - The Company has unsecured loans with E Byrt and V Rigano.
+The loans are short-term in nature and no interest is payable.
+The balances of the loans at 30 June 2016 were: